 Neurotoxic shellfish poisoning (NSP) is caused by eating shellfish contaminated with brevetoxins produced by the dinoflagellate K. brevis.
-NSP has been reported from the southeastern coast of the United States, the Gulf of Mexico, the Caribbean, and New Zealand.
+Predominately an illness of the Western Hemisphere (southeastern coast of the United States, the Gulf of Mexico, and the Caribbean), there are also reports of the disease from New Zealand.

-NSP usually presents 30 minutes to 3 hours after eating toxic shellfish.
-Most cases present with gastroenteritis accompanied by minor neurologic symptoms resembling mild ciguatera poisoning or mild paralytic shellfish poisoning.
+NSP usually presents as a gastroenteritis accompanied by neurologic symptoms resembling mild ciguatera or paralytic shellfish poisoning, 30 minutes to 3 hours after a shellfish meal.
 A syndrome known as aerosolized red tide respiratory irritation (ARTRI) occurs when aerosolized brevetoxins are inhaled in sea spray.
-This has been reported in association with a red tide (K. brevis bloom) in Florida.
+This has been reported in association with a red tide (K. brevis HAB) in Florida.
 It can induce bronchoconstriction and may cause acute, temporary respiratory discomfort in healthy people.
 People with asthma may experience more severe and prolonged respiratory effects.

 DIARRHEIC SHELLFISH POISONING

 Diarrheic shellfish poisoning (DSP) is caused by eating shellfish contaminated with toxins such as okadaic acid.
-It occurs worldwide, and outbreaks have been reported from China, Japan, Scandinavia, France, Belgium, Spain, Chile, Uruguay, Ireland, the United States, and Canada.
+It occurs worldwide, with outbreaks reported from China, Japan, Scandinavia, France, Belgium, Spain, Chile, Uruguay, Ireland, the United States, and Canada.

 Most cases result from eating toxic bivalve mollusks such as mussels and scallops.
 Symptoms usually occur within 2 hours of eating contaminated shellfish and include chills, diarrhea, nausea, vomiting, and abdominal pain.
 Symptoms usually resolve within 2–3 days.
 No deaths have been reported.